 Millions of children around the world are trapped in the cycle of poverty.
 Education is a key in breaking this vicious cycle, as is letting the families know that they don't have to fight alone.
 The Salvation Army Child Sponsorship Program assists children in developing countries achieve their full potential.

-With the Overseas Child Sponsorship program, the Salvation Army assigns 100% of your contribution to support Salvation Army children's homes, schools, tutoring programs, after-school programs, and preschools around the world.
+With the Overseas Child Sponsorship program, The Salvation Army assigns your contribution to support The Salvation Army Children's Home, School, Tutoring program, After School Program, Preschool or Feeding Program of your choice around the world.
 Your financial support provides for such necessities as: food, clothing, shelter, medical care and an education to children in need by sponsoring their Salvation Army youth institution or program.
 Without your help many children would face a bleak future.

 You would become a ‘Program Sponsor’ and support an entire institution, so that you can help all the children.
 Program sponsors receive a yearly newsletter from the institution, which gives information on events and the activities of the children.
 You will enjoy the pictures of these dear children.
 You are welcome to send an encouraging note to the children or staff, through our office.

 Thank you for taking an interest in our sponsorship program.
 You could change lives-really!